mpv-player/mpv/DOCS/interface-changes.rst

       now always sets the device, not the span or speed to be played.
 No separating extra "/" is needed.
 The hidden --cdda-device options is also deleted (it was redundant with the documented --cdrom-device).
+    - deprecate --vo=rpi.
+It will be removed in mpv 0.22.0.
+Its functionality was folded into --vo=opengl, which now uses RPI hardware decoding by treating it as a hardware overlay (without applying GL filtering).
+Also to be changed in 0.22.0: the --fs flag will be reset to "no" by default (like on the other platforms).
  --- mpv 0.20.0 ---
     - add --image-display-duration option - this also means that image duration is not influenced by --mf-fps anymore in the general case (this is an